MicrosoftDocs/azure-devops-docs/docs/articles/migration-import.md

 ms.contentid: 829179bc-1f98-49e5-af9f-c224269f7910
 ---

+# Import

 > [!NOTE]
 > The TFS Database Import Service for Visual Studio Team Services (VSTS) is currently in preview.

-# Import
+>
+> It's recommended that you use the [Migration Guide](https://aka.ms/tfsimport) to progress through your import.
+The guide links to the technical documentation as needed.
+>
+> Be sure that you're on a [supported version](migration-overview.md#supported-tfs-versions-for-import) of TFS before continuing the other import tasks.

 This page walks through how to perform all of the necessary preparation work required to get an import to Visual Studio Team Services (VSTS) ready to run.
 If you encounter errors during the process be sure to review the [troubleshooting](.\migration-troubleshooting.md).

-> [!NOTE]
-> Be sure that you're on a [supported version](migration-overview.md#supported-tfs-versions-for-import) of TFS before continuing the other import tasks.

 ## Validating a Collection
 Now that you’ve confirmed you’re on the latest version of TFS the next step is to validate each collection you wish to migrate to VSTS.